 Builds on: Y3 - 5 Units - Children have studied a range of physical geographical features (including rivers and coasts) and their impacts on places.

-Intent: Children investigate the effects of mountains on other physical and human geographical features in a range of places around the world differences between familiar places.
+Intent: Children investigate the effects of mountains on other physical and human geographical features in a range of places around the world a range of work places in the local area.